 Café – A café is a small restaurant, diner, or coffee shop; it comes from the French word café, which means coffee.

-Café au lait – Coffee with hot milk poured into it.
-French for “coffee with milk,” though it differs from a white coffee, which is coffee with cold milk poured into it.
+Café au lait – A café au lait is a coffee with hot milk poured into it.
+It is French for “coffee with milk,” though it differs from a white coffee, which is coffee with cold milk poured into it.
+A café au lait, like many other warm beverages in France, may be served in a bowl; this gives the drinker a pleasant, cozy experience while allowing them to also dip bread or cakes into it, if they so choose.

 Cappuccino – A cappuccino is a coffee drink which is constructed and served with three layers, first a shot of espresso, followed by a pour of steamed milk, and then a dollop of foamed, frothy milk on the top.
 As one of the most common words in coffee terminology, it is known the world over, and you can usually find a consistent cappuccino wherever you go as you travel the world.